 All expenses, including veterinary, property damage or personal injury, related to the trial visit will be the sole responsibility of the Adopter.
 Any expenses paid by PPAR related to the trial visit will be deducted from the Adoption Donation, and the balance returned to Adopter.

 If Adopter determines that there is a medical reason not to complete the adoption transaction, Adopter must provide a description of the medical reason in writing from Adopter’s veterinarian to PPAR.
 The cat is then to be returned within the time period of the trial visit.

 After Adoption: Adopter agrees to maintain care and custody of the cat for its lifetime and will not sell, give, or otherwise transfer ownership or possession of the cat to another party.
-If, at any time during the lifetime of this cat, Adopter is unable to keep the cat, Adopter must notify PPAR and make arrangements to return the cat to PPAR.

 This document represents the entire agreement between the parties, and no prior or contemporaneous communications of any kind shall modify the agreement.
 This Agreement shall not be amended nor modified without a written explanation and endorsement signed by the Adopter and an Officer of PPAR.
 If any provision of this agreement is found to be invalid, then it will be severed, and the remaining provisions of the agreement will still be binding on the parties.
 This Agreement will be governed by Ohio law.
 Any action to enforce or interpret this Agreement must be made in the appropriate court within the jurisdiction of Hamilton County, Ohio.
 The failure of PPAR to insist on the performance of any of the terms of this Agreement will not waive nor bar future enforcement of such terms.